andersch.dev

 • PyPy's meta-tracing toolchain is called RPython.

-• Uses meta-tracing: takes interpreter as input and produces a tracing just-in-time compiler as output.
+• Uses meta-tracing: interpreter as input and a tracing JIT compiler as output

 Python supports type hinting since version 3.5: